cypherpunk-academy/2064/en/005_2021_Break-in in America.md

 Whoa!
 Your fingers scampered over the keyboard.
 How automatically she collected all the log files she could find, all the password files and all the key files.
 Your brother always did that first, too.
-Through the log files, she could find out what was happening on the computer, listed in detail, and from the password files, if you were lucky, you could decrypt individual passwords if they were poorly protected, for example if they were too short or contained words from dictionaries.
+Through the log files, she could find out what was happening on the computer, listed in detail, and from the password files, if you were lucky, you could decrypt individual passwords if they were poorly protected, for example, if they were too short or contained words from dictionaries.

 She quickly looked to see if there was anything from the day of the satellite launch and actually, that was it.
 Then she terminated the connection with Karl's computer, she didn't want to stay in too long.